Yahapi/yahapi/format.md

 }
 ```

-The example above shows a resource `person` with an embedded resource `address`.
-The `address` is identified as a resource object based on the presence of a `type` property and because a `links` relationship exists with the same name as the object property.
+The example above shows the resource `person` with an embedded resource `address`.

-> Note: top-level resources are always identified as a resource and do not have these requirements.

 ## 4.2 Embedded collection resource